Shemaroo Entertainment: 2000s to present

-Shemaroo became an integrated content media house with the commencement of Digital Post Production Facilities.
-The company ventured into film production with movies like Kuch Meetha Ho Jaye, Omkara, Ishqiya, Dedh Ishqiya and Hunterrr.
+Shemaroo ventured into film production with movies like Kuch Meetha Ho Jaye, Omkara, Ishqiya, Dedh Ishqiya and Hunterrr.
 These were followed by several others in the subsequent years.

-The company forayed into digital animated films with Bal Ganesh and Ghatothkach as their initial features, and became the only company to release a feature every year thereafter.
+The company forayed into digital animated films with Bal Ganesh and Ghatothkach as their initial features and became the only company to release a feature every year thereafter.

-The brand also owns an online retro music channel, Filmi Gaane, which offers classic Bollywood songs from the 1950s to the 1990s.

 In 2012, Shemaroo completed 50 years of operations.
 In 2018, the company unveiled a new logo and tagline ‘India Khush Hua’.

-In January 2020, Shemaroo Group launched its first TV channel named as Shemaroo Marathibana.
-It is a 24 hour FTA Marathi movie channel with the tagline 'Assal Filmi' (translated as 'Made for Entertainment').The channel receives good TRP.
-Swapnil Joshi is its brand Ambassador.
-It airs Marathi superhit movies like Aapla Manus, Thackeray, Bhai Vyakti Ki Valli, Judgement, Cycle and Ani Dr. Kashinath Ghanekar, etc. The free-to-air channel focuses entirely on Marathi audiences across Maharashtra and Goa, and addresses their preferences through its catalog of over 200 titles.
+In January 2020, Shemaroo Group launched its first TV channel named Shemaroo Marathibana.
+It is a 24-hour FTA Marathi movie channel with the tagline 'Assal Filmi' (translated as 'Made for Entertainment').
+Swapnil Joshi is its Brand Ambassador.
+It airs Marathi movies like Aapla Manus, Thackeray, Bhai Vyakti Ki Valli, Judgement, Cycle, Ani Dr. Kashinath Ghanekar, etc.

-In 2020, Shemaroo Group announced the launch of a new Hindi GEC Shemaroo TV.
-A free-to-air channel, Shemaroo TV targets the Hindi-speaking markets of India with the tagline 'Badalte Aaj Ke Liye.'
+In 2020, Shemaroo Group also announced the launch of a new Hindi GEC Shemaroo TV.